ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ### Validation

 The table will be invalid if the user has set the `parentIdFieldName` attribute but not the `idFieldName`.
-Additionally, the table will be invalid if the user has set the `forceExpandCollapseFieldName` attribute but not the `parentIdFieldName`.
+Additionally, the table will be invalid if the user has set the `expansionToggleVisibleFieldName` attribute but not the `parentIdFieldName`.

 Additionally, we will mark the table as invalid if the hierarchical representation of the data has less elements than the array that was transformed.
 This can happen if the incoming data either has specified parents for children that do not exist, or if there are circular child-parent relationships defined.